 Not everyone can tolerate camping, and not everyone wants to haul camping gear – especially if you’re travelling far to attend the festival.
 Here are a few alternatives that provide families with a bit more ease and comfort:

-- Pink Moon Camping – This is luxury camping at Latitude Festival.
+- Glamping – In addition to standard campsites, you’ll also find luxury camping at Latitude Festival.
 These sites come with ready to go tents and niceties like foam mattresses.
-This smaller camping area also has its own toilet and shower facilities, and perks like a pamper parlour.
+The area also has its own toilet and shower facilities, as well as extra perks like a pamper parlour.

 - The Plough – This country inn in nearby Wangford is a short drive from Henham Park and has family rooms sleeping up to four.

-Hotels book fast once Latitude announces dates each year.
-Find the best availability in the area by searching with this map view in Booking.com.
+Travel Tip: Hotels book fast once Latitude announces dates each year.
+Find the best availability near the festival grounds by searching with this map view in Booking.com.
+Look to stay near Henham Park.

 Family Packing List for Latitude Festival